ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 ## Why mAP?
 Mean Average Precision (mAP) is the standard evaluation metric in at least 3 fields (1) object detection, (2) keypoint/patch detection + description, and (3) information retrieval.
 However, its computation is often poorly explained and not immediately obvious.

+ranking-based retrieval performance metric

 ## Missing Link Between Object Detection and Information Retrieval?
 In this post, you'll see that object detection is evaluated in the same way as information retrieval.
 Why is this?
 It turns out the tasks have a number of similarities.
 In Information Retrieval (IR), given a user query, an IR system will retrieve documents from a corpus (predictions).
 We will compare this set with the documents relevant to the user (positives).
 Thus, a true positive is a *relevant document* with respect to a query (accurately retrieved document).
 False negatives are relevant documents that your system missed.
 And False positives are documents your system should not have retrieved.
-We will be focused only on binary relevance (each item is relevant, or it isn't).
+We will be focused only on binary relevance (each item is relevant to the query, or it is not).

 ## The Need for More Finely-Grained Measures of Accuracy